AIS2203-H-2022/ais2203_exercise1/README.md

 The function should live in a seperate file to the `person` class.

 ### Step 3
-Create a `main.cpp` file that contains the code to instantiate a `person` object and subsequently calls the `greet` function.
+Create a `main.cpp` file that contains the code to instantiate several `person` objects.
+These objects should be stored in a container.
+For each object in the container, call `greet` function you made, providing a different person object for each invocation.

 ### Step 4
 If you have not already, tell CMake about the files you have created so that you are able to run the code.

+### Step 5
+Add and commit your changes to git.
+Then push your changes to github for a friendly review.